 Bank holiday accommodation

 Make the most of the bank holiday weekend this year by booking a room at the Marquis.
-With luxury rooms designed for comfort and relaxation, as well as two peaceful vineyard cottages available, it’s the perfect way to wind down at the end of an activity filled day.
+With luxury rooms designed for comfort and relaxation, it’s the perfect way to wind down at the end of an activity filled day.